mabyre/ASP-NET-Online-Survey/README.md

 # High level Features
 Users can respond anonymously or authenticated.

-Manager can share export/import surveys
+Manager can share export/import surveys.

-Administrateur manage community of managers and users
+Administrator manage a community of Interviewers who manage survey and users.

-Very great ability to interrogate
+Very great ability to interrogate.

-Very effective statistics tabulation form
+Very effective statistics tabulation form with pivot table to analyze data.

+Survey's graphics fully customizable to your needs with your logos, styles.

 #### Notes from 2020/03/17
 I did can open, compile and run the solution under Visual Studio Community 2019.